Written by Mary Strong

 Shortly after, we were approached by 2 people that needed homes for their retired performance horses.
 Both had soundness issues, but were fabulous horses that the owners trusted to us to rehabilitate and find their next career.
 We nursed them back to soundness, and the program was a little closer to being conceived.
 Next we were given an ex-racehorse who was a solid guy but very lame.
 At this point Clare and Mary looked at each other and said: let's start a non-profit, because what we are doing is giving horses their second chance.
 Literally that week the wheels were in motion to become a legitimate program.
 Standing in a stall with Commander, the ex-racehorse, contemplating his future, and the program was born.
 It went from a sponsor program to a non-profit with the specific intention of giving horses their second chance.
 We were already rehabilitating and rehoming, so why not really go for it?
 Once the decision was made, we went full speed ahead in further defining our goals and business plan.
 Horses and the care of horses takes money, pure and simple.
 Why not use the horses that could give lessons to help fund the care of the ones that had not yet found their ideal situation?
 The income our lesson horses generate by being kind, friendly teachers of horsemanship to students of all kinds makes a huge difference, but our solvency depends on the generosity of people like you!

-Some horses are admittedly more challenging than others - Commander's future is yet to be discovered.
-He came to us very disabled.
+Some horses are admittedly more challenging than others.
 We are committed to each and every one of our horses, digging into our own pockets and spending a tremendous amount of our own time while trying to help them.
 With the help of generous donors and volunteers, we found that this could be an even greater program with brighter futures for all of these horses that have captured our hearts.

 MARY STRONG OWNER OF STRONG STABLES AND FOUNDER/CFO